Automate Google Lighthouse with Python for SEO Reports

 Create support variables

-Now we set up a few easy variables we’ll use throughout.
-We’ll use the name and getdate for naming the output file, and the URL list is what we’re going to loop through and run Lighthouse on.
-You have two options for pushing the script to your list of URLs to scan.
-You can either use the code and put them in a list or you can import from a CSV, often a Screaming Frog or similar crawl file.
+Now we set up a few simple variables we’ll use throughout.
+We’ll use the name and getdate variables to name the output file, and the URL list is what we’ll loop through and scan.
+You have two options for populating the list of URLs to scan: put them directly in a list in the code, or import them from a CSV (for example, a Screaming Frog crawl file).

-Use this code below if you are importing from a crawl file.
+Use the code below if you are importing from a crawl file.
 Change YOUR_CRAWL_CSV to the path/name of your crawl CSV file.
-Then we convert the dataframe to a Python list.
+Then convert the dataframe to a Python list.

 Run Lighthouse

-Now it’s time to loop through that list of URLs and run Lighthouse!
-We’ll use the OS Python module to execute Lighthouse via CLI.
-Be sure to check the docs for details on all the options available.
-Also, change the output path to your local environment.
+Now it’s time to loop through the list of URLs and run Lighthouse.
+We’ll use the os Python module to execute Lighthouse via the CLI.
+Be sure to check the docs for details on available options.
+Also, change the output path to match your local environment.

-Due to Python executing an application outside the script we need to pause the script and wait for Lighthouse to finish.
-I’ve found 2 minutes, or 120 seconds works for most pages.
-Tweak as needed if you get an error that the JSON output file doesn’t exist.
-The alternative to a script pause is to write a loop looking for the output file and having it loop back endlessly until the file exists and then the script continues.
-Once the pause is over and Lighthouse is likely finished we build the full path to the file so we can process it in the next snippet.
+Because the script launches an external application, we need to pause and wait for Lighthouse to finish.
+I have found 2 minutes (120 seconds) works for most pages; tweak this as needed if you get an error that the JSON output file doesn’t exist.
+Alternatively, write a loop that waits until the output file exists before continuing.
+Once the pause is over and Lighthouse has likely finished, build the full path to the file so we can process it in the next snippet.
 Be sure to change “YOUR_LOCAL_PATH”.

 Process Report